juanpaz90/ComputeOptimization/README.md

 # ComputeOptimization
 This repository aims to optimize cloud spending in your `DEV` and `PREPROD` environments.
-Herein you can find automation that will stop and start your virtual machines at a specific hour.
-To be specific, we are using `Cloud Scheduler`, `Pub/sub messages`, `Cloud Functions`, and `Cloud build`.
+Herein you can find a useful automation that will stop and start your virtual machines at a specific hour.
+To be specific, we are going to stop the VMs during the weekend and at the end of it we will start them again.

+With this approach we will decrease the cost consumption of your projects without any disruption.

 ## Before you begin
+The implementation of this automation requires the use of `Cloud Scheduler`, `Pub/sub messages`, `Cloud Functions`, and `Cloud build`.

-If you are planning to use Cloud build, you have to enable the following roles for the cloud build service account.
+Moreover, you have to enable the following roles for the Cloud build service account.
 - *Cloud Scheduler Admin*
 - *Pub/Sub Admin*